-Avian Metapneumovirus Infection Rhinotracheitis (Swollen Head Syndrome SHD) in Laying Hens
+Avian Metapneumovirus Infection Rhinotracheitis (Swollen Head Syndrome SHS) in Laying Hens

 Visibly sick birds

 - Usually, less than 4% of the flock are affected

 - Egg production drops gradually

 - Low mortality or increases gradually

 As a result of secondary E. coli infection